amirlib/gca/CHANELOG.md

   * Edge:
       Edge object can be cloned (deep copy).
   * FlowEdge:
-      FlowEdge object can be cloned (deep copy).
+      1. FlowEdge object can be cloned (deep copy).
+      2. FlowEdge can be declared with flow and capacity as you wish.
   * ForwardFlowEdge:
       ForwardFlowEdge object can be cloned (deep copy).
   * BackwardFlowEdge: